Deffar/FishingVolume/README.md

 Credits

-Built specifically for the Turtle WoW client.
+Built specifically for the 1.12.1 WoW client.
 Happy fishing!